-Developing successful highway projects requires sophisticated, multi-year planning efforts to ensure transportation agency employees, staff from the consultant industry, and other stakeholders orchestrate their work in a coordinated manner.
+Developing successful highway projects requires sophisticated, multi-year efforts to ensure transportation agency employees, staff from the consultant industry, and other stakeholders orchestrate their work in a coordinated manner.
 From the initial project concept through project letting, transportation agencies address many challenges such as creating an appropriate and efficient design, obtaining the necessary environmental clearances, acquiring right-of-way, and working with utility companies to relocate their existing facilities.
 KTC’s Project Development group specializes in helping state transportation agencies improve project development workflows and preconstruction project management.
 The group regularly participates in presenting a comprehensive training course that teaches KYTC and consultant project managers how to manage the activities required to deliver a project on time and within budget.

-Project Manager’s Boot Camp
+Project Manager’s Boot camp

 - Training Curricula for KYTC Department of Highways (Collaboration with Policy, Finance and Economics)

 - Review of Initial Project Estimates for Design, ROW, Utilities (Collaboration with Policy, Finance and Economics)

 - Design-Build Guidance Manual (Collaboration with Special Projects and Initiatives and Construction Engineering)

 - 2+1 Roadway Design Guidance Update

 - Best Practices for Project Scoping

 - ADA Technical Infeasibility

 - Right of Way Process Review (collaboration with Policy, Finance, and Economics)